 Trending highlights; See the best moments from this week

-THIS WEEK IN TRENDING: A selfie gone wrong, the right way to crack a back, and we threw a donut party that went a little off the rails.
+THIS WEEK IN TRENDING: Pat Shingleton shows off his basketball skills (sort of), an alligator knocks on someone's front door, and the king of dogs everywhere.

-For more #Trending segments watch WBRZ+ (or on Facebook Live) weeknights at 10:35 p.m.
+For more #Trending, watch weekdays at 10:35 p.m. on WBRZ+ and on Facebook live.

 More News